Therapy Plants: The Role Of Plant Therapy In Mental Health

 Types of plant therapy

 Plant therapy, also known as horticultural therapy, is an increasingly popular form of mental health treatment.
 It involves using plants and nature-based activities to improve physical and psychological well-being.
 Therapists may incorporate plant therapy in a variety of ways to help provide benefits to individuals who are found to be a fit for these strategies.
-Depending on the unique needs of the individual, treatment providers may opt for plant therapy strategies that include:
+Depending on the unique needs of the individual, therapists may opt for plant therapy strategies that include:

 • Essential oils